-6. Public Psychiatric Hospitalization
+6) Public Psychiatric Hospitalization

-The Primary Contractor and its BH-MCO are not responsible for civil and forensic psychiatric hospitalizations at a state mental hospital.
+The Primary Contractor and its BH-MCO are not responsible for civil and forensic psychiatric hospitalizations at a state mental hospital are not covered by the Primary Contractor or its BH-MCO.
 However, the Primary Contractor and its BH-MCO shall coordinate with the state mental hospital and county mental health authority, as applicable, to develop and implement admission and discharge planning for the appropriate admissions and timely discharges and continuity of care for the Member.

-7. Emergency Services: Coverage and Payment
+7) Emergency Services: Coverage and Payment

 The Primary Contractor and its BH-MCO may not deny payment for Emergency Services obtained when a representative of the entity instructs the Member to seek Emergency Services.
-Payment to an Out-of-Network Provider for emergency services must not be more than the amount that would have been paid if the services had been provided under the Department's MA FFS program.
+Payment for non-participating Providers for emergency services must not be more than the amount that would have been paid if the services had been provided under the Department's MA FFS program.